Financial Foundations blog

 Individual appointments with the coordinator consist of helping the student prepare a personalized budget as well as answering basic financial questions.
 To contact the coordinator, Dianne Rincón, please send an email to Financial_Foundations@Baylor.edu.

 Student Loan Repayment SeminarsGraduating, have student loans, and don’t know what to do next?
-Attend one of our upcoming loan repayment seminars, presented by Carol Moyer, Loan Collections Coordinator, and you will learn how to handle your student loans going forward by starting on the right path.
-Check back at the beginning of Spring 2015 for an updated list of seminars.
+Attend one of our upcoming loan repayment seminars, presented by Carol Moyer, Loan Collections Manager, and you will learn how to handle your student loans going forward by starting on the right path.
+Check back at the beginning of spring 2015 for an updated list of seminars.

-Financial Foundations Scholarship Spring 2015Financial Foundations is pleased to announce a $250 scholarship for current Spring 2015 Baylor undergraduate students for use in the Fall 2015 semester.
+Financial Foundations Scholarship Fall 2015Financial Foundations is pleased to announce a $250 scholarship for current spring 2015 Baylor undergraduate students for use in the fall 2015 semester.
 Requirements include:

 - Be a legal U.S. resident